MCluck90/one-day-hn/README.md

 - Everything from scratch\*
 - Stand-alone static site
-- Uses mock data but trivial to connect to a real data source
 - The general structure matches a real app

 \* Pick my tools and tie them together myself.
 No boilerplates or `create-x-app` type commands.